vmware-archive/terraforming-openstack/README.md

 ## What Does This Do?

-You will get a booted ops-manager VM plus some networking - just the bare bones basically.
+You will get a booted ops-manager VM plus some networking.

-## Looking to setup a different IAAS
+## Looking to setup a different IAAS?

-We have have other terraform templates to help you!

 - [aws](https://github.com/pivotal-cf/terraforming-aws)
 - [azure](https://github.com/pivotal-cf/terraforming-azure)